SHVickers94/DemOn_Autouploader/README.md

 ## Getting started instructions

-A video guide to using the system can be found here: https://youtu.be/xbWlgE5vwv8.
+A video guide to using the system for Mac users can be found here: https://youtu.be/xbWlgE5vwv8.
 Please also read this document.

 You will need a few programs installed:
 1. R (https://www.r-project.org/)
 2. RStudio (https://www.rstudio.com/products/rstudio/download/#download)
 3. Docker (https://www.docker.com/products/docker-desktop)

+Please note: ```Docker``` installation on Windows PC is more complex.
+Please follow this guide: https://docs.docker.com/desktop/windows/install/ and follow the instructions for ```WSL 2 backend```.

 Once all are installed on your system, make sure Docker is open and running.
 You will not have to do anything inside ```Docker``` itself.